barrachi/qtarmsim/docs/INSTALL.rst

     $ sudo pipx ensurepath --global
     $ sudo pipx install --global qtarmsim

-*Note:* If the ``--global`` option is not recognized, read the ``pipx`` documentation or search for a workaround.
+*Note:* If the ``--global`` option is not recognised, read the ``pipx`` documentation or search for a workaround.
 This drawback should be solved with something similar to:

 .. code-block:: shell-session